-Collaborative competition enables firms to grow their addressable market and in the process change their growth trajectory for the better.
-Instead of focusing your resources on eliminating competitors, organisations can direct more attention to redesigning their business models to enlarge potential markets.
+Collaborative competition enables firms to grow their addressable market and, in the process, change their growth trajectory for the better.
+Instead of focussing your resources on eliminating competitors, organisations can direct more attention to redesigning their business models to enlarge potential markets.

 For example, in the Sony-Samsung case, the two firms were able to lower costs and focus on servicing the lower-priced LCD-TV market.
 This allowed them to expand the number of consumers who could afford their cheaper TVs.

 In expanding your addressable market, you could reduce the likelihood of new entrants gaining market share at your expense.
 At the same time, the widening addressable market boosts the potential growth trajectory of all firms in the sector.

 A co-opetition strategy could lead to higher valuation multiples as well as maintaining or raising profit margins.
 Consider the reversed scenario where years of price-based competition has led to razor-thin price margins and goods and services that are effectively commodities.
 Come trade-sale or IPO time, these firms will achieve valuations that are much lower than those in high-profit-margin sectors.

 On the other hand, if firms can maintain or grow their profit margins through smart co-opetition, they could, for example, re-engineer themselves into platform businesses and obtain a much higher valuation.